CIS1900/2022-fall/gcc.md

 While you can install GCC natively on Windows, a far easier solution is to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/), which gives you a Linux environment directly on Windows.
 Installation instructions are [here](https://docs.microsoft.com/en-us/windows/wsl/install).
 The easiest choice is the Ubuntu Linux distribution, where then you can then follow the Linux instructions above.
-Specifically, you can run `sudo apt install valgrind` and `sudo apt install g++-10` to install those two tools.
+Specifically, you can first run `sudo apt update` then run `sudo apt install valgrind` and `sudo apt install g++-10` to install those two tools.

 ## Mac